DrShushen/climb/docs/installation.md

     ```
 3. Finally, you need to set up the configuration file for the LLM provider you chose.
     * Copy the [Example `.env`](https://github.com/vanderschaarlab/climb/tree/main/config_examples/.env) file to the **repo directory**.
+    Note that it should be placed directly inside the `climb` folder, **not** inside any subfolder; please see the end of this subsection below
-    On Windows you may wish to rename it to `keys.env` to avoid the file being hidden / extension confusion.
+    to check what your repo directory should contain at the end of the configuration process.
+On Windows you may wish to rename this file to `keys.env`
+    to avoid the file being hidden / extension confusion.

     * Configure CliMB to work with the LLM provider you chose by following the instructions in the appropriate tab below.
     ```{tab} OpenAI